 - Program track to which topic relates

-- Target audience: novice, intermediate, expert, or all audiences
+- Target audience: novice, intermediate, expert, or multiple audiences

-- Type of session (please choose a preferred and backup): Information Session, Extended Information Session, Workshop, or Poster Session.
+- Type of session (please choose a preferred and backup): Information Session (35 minutes), Extended Information Session (70 minutes), Poster Session or Pre-Conference Workshop.

 - Media to be used and audiovisual equipment needed (if any).
 Note: The following standard audiovisual equipment will be provided in each room: data projector equipped with a universal VGA cable to accommodate both PC and Macintosh platforms, an Internet connection, and a screen.
 Overhead projectors and TV/VCR units will be made available upon request.
 (Note: Presenters should plan to provide their own computer equipment or other specialized equipment).
 There is a place on the submission form to indicate special A/V or media requirements which could result in extra fees.